 In accordance with Chapter II B, Article 6 of the Constitution of FBH, the Ombudsmen are entitled to initiate and to intervene in proceedings before all courts, including the Human Rights Court.
-In its opinion, the Commission had called for prudence in the use of this provision, considering the Ombudsmen's unlimited power to intervene in pending proceedings as a threat to the principle of separation of powers and equality of arms.
-Having regard to the solutions adopted in the Dayton Constitution (i.e. the integration of the Office of the Ombudsman with that of the Human Rights Chamber under the umbrella of the "Commission of Human Rights"), one should examine whether analogous solutions could apply in the FBH.
-In fact, the possibility for the Ombudsmen to refer a case to the Human Rights Court (especially when the administration refuses to take any steps to abide by the Ombudsmen's recommendations) will undoubtedly strengthen the Ombudsmen's position.
-However, special care should be taken in order to clearly define the links between the Ombudsmen and the Human Rights Court and to safeguard the principle of separation of powers and equality of arms.
+In its above mentioned opinion, the Commission had called for prudence in the use of this provision, considering the Ombudsmen's unlimited power to intervene in pending proceedings as a threat to the principle of separation of powers and equality of arms.

+The possibilities offered in Article 37 of the Rules of procedure of the Office of the Ombudsperson (referal to the Human Rights Chamber of cases presented for this purpose to the Ombudsperson by the Federation Ombudsmen) should be regarded as more compatible with international standards of fair trial.
+In addition, it has the advantage of simplifying and shortening the complex and lengthy remedies for human rights violations in the FBH.